shrinerb/shrine/doc/plugins/tempfile.md

 # Tempfile

-The `tempfile` plugin makes it easier to reuse a single copy of an uploaded file on disk.
+The [`tempfile`][tempfile] plugin makes it easier to reuse a single copy of an uploaded file on disk.

 ```rb
 Shrine.plugin :tempfile